Mun Yat (constituency)

-Mun Yat, previously Yat Tung Estate South, is one of the 10 constituencies in the Islands District in Hong Kong.
+Mun Yat, previously Yat Tung Estate South, was one of the 10 constituencies in the Islands District in Hong Kong.

-The constituency returns one district councillor to the Islands District Council, with an election every four years.
+From 2007 to 2023, the constituency was represented by one district councillor in the Islands District Council.
+The constituency was abolished in the 2023 electoral changes and now forms part of the Islands constituency, which covers the entire Islands District and returns two members to the council.

 Loosely covering Mun Tung Estate and Yat Tung (I) Estate in Tung Chung, Mun Yat constituency has an estimated population of 23,475.